 - The appetite for risk and expectations of buildings’ seismic performance varies significantly among those surveyed.

-In this project we will take a fresh look at the underpinning assumptions of NZ’s seismic performance objectives.
-Through interviews and focus groups, we will use a wellbeing / multi-capital framework to explore societal expectations of building performance during and after a seismic event.
+In this project, we have taken a fresh look at the underpinning assumptions of NZ’s seismic performance objectives.
+Through interviews and focus groups, we have used a wellbeing / multi-capital framework to explore people's expectations of building performance during and after an earthquake.

 - Helen Ferner, NZSEE